smearumi/mycroft-prayer-time/README.md

 ## About
 Muslims around the world need to pray in time five times a day.
-This skill gets prayer times for your local region from https://aladhan.com/ using API and plays Adhan in time.
-Also, anyone can get next prayer time update from this skill.
+This skill gets prayer times for the local region from https://aladhan.com/ using API and plays Adhan in time.
+Also, anyone can get next prayer time or today's prayer times updates using this skill.

 This skill runs automatically when the mycroft starts.